Cray-HPE/docs-csm/troubleshooting/known_issues/ims_remote_node_image_build_failure.md

     branch 'patch_branch' set up to track 'origin/patch_branch'.
     ```

-1. (`ncn-mw#`) Record the new commit id for the patch changes
+1. (`ncn-mw#`) Record the new commit ID for the patch changes.

-    There is now a new commit id for the patched version that needs to be used for customizing
+    There is now a new commit ID for the patched version that needs to be used for customizing
     the remote build image.
-To get this new commit id:
+To get this new commit ID:

     ```bash
     git rev-parse HEAD